mwburke/sklearn-utilities/README.md

 Machine Learning](https://www.cs.waikato.ac.nz/~mhall/thesis.pdf)

 `VIFVariableReducer`: recursively drops features with the lowest VIF (variance inflation factor) until the scores fall below an initialized threshold

+`IQROutlierRemover`: identifies outliers based on the internal quartile range (IQR) and allows the user to either remove rows with outliers or replace outliers with null values.
+More details are in the function comment